Tenant Improvements: Who’s Doing What and Who’s Paying?

 A remaining question is: who is paying for the cost of the tenant improvements and how does that impact the lease transaction?
 The Grower needs to remember that the cost of the tenant improvements is considered by Fusion in agreeing to a rental rate.
 If Fusion is funding the cost of the majority of tenant improvements, a portion of the rent being paid by the Grower will reimburse Fusion for those costs.

-The process related to constructing tenant improvements is a complicated one and can have a material impact on the Growers’ business operations.
+The process related to constructing tenant improvements is a complicated one and can have a material impact on the good’ business operations.
 It is crucial that we both clearly provide for each party’s rights and obligations under the lease with respect to the completion of the tenant improvements in order to ensure each party achieves its business objectives.

 We acquire, develop, lease and manage properties that have been approved by state and local authorities for the specific use of growing medical cannabis.